 Now that you have your dates and where you are going picked out, here are some things you can do now so you are not rushing as the date approaches.

 - Renew any licenses or passports well in advance.
-The fee for expedited passport processing is $60, which is on top of the $110 renewal fee.
+The fee for expedited passport processing is $60, which is on top of the $130 renewal fee (as of 2022).
 Renew now and save $60 per passport.
 Also, if your Driver's License will expire while you are away, renew it before leaving to avoid the hassles associated with an expired Driver's License.

 - Car Servicing.
+Hitting the road?
 If your car is in need of repairs or maintenance, plan ahead to get those things done so you are in a properly serviced vehicle when you travel.
 If in doubt, replace it....think battery and tires.

 Compiling a list of anticipated expenses is an ideal way to try and best understand what your excursion is going to cost.
 Try and anticipate ALL expenses so you minimize surprises when you come back home to reality.
-The following is a starter list:
+Consider:

 Get on a Regimented Saving Program